zenoss/zendev/docs/installation.rst

     # Restart Docker
     sudo service docker restart

-Then log out and back in so it will take effect.
-If you're doing this in a GUI environment, you may need to log out of and back into your window manager as well.
 Test that you can communicate with the docker daemon:

 .. code-block:: bash